liusida/ComfyUI-Manager-CustomNodes-Ranked/README.md

 ## Purpose:

-The official list in the "Install Custom Nodes" section of [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) does not show the popularity of custom nodes.
+The official list in the "Install Custom Nodes" section of [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) does not reflect the popularity of custom nodes.
 To address this, I have created a ranked list based on their popularity (GitHub Stars).
 This guide will show you how to use this ranked list.

 ## Step-by-Step Guide: